rja45/Space-Invaders-Pygame/DesignDiarySpaceInvaders.md

 YouTube tutorial about the given game code so I would have an understanding of the basic game features for me to expand upon.
 I decided that a fun version of this game would be one with multiple bullets per screen and different firing modes.
-Once I implemented this, I found that the game was no longer challenging; I could easily slaughter all of the enemies by just pressing and holding the fire button is auto firing mode.
-So, I decided the next step would be to make an accuracy counter to keep track of how many bullets the player effectively uses.
+Once I implemented this, I found that the game was no longer challenging; I could easily slaughter all of the enemies by just pressing and holding the fire button in auto firing mode.
+So, I decided the next step would be to make an accuracy counter to keep track of how many bullets hit their target.
 From this point, I found that the game was not very fun since I could not easily loop back and play another round from the game-over screen.
 I decided to add a main menu to give the game screen something to loop-back to after a game is finished.
 At this point, I was getting tired of hearing the background music playing and I was also sick of commenting/uncommenting the audio code to make it mute, so I decided to add mute/unmute hotkeys for